mmallet-youilabs/mmallet-youilabs.github.io/_posts/2018-04-14-understanding-cyiany.md

 title:  "Understanding CYIAny"
 author: mathieu_mallet
 ---
 `CYIAny` is a You.i Engine One class that is poorly understood.
 While some people love its flexibility, others dislike the problems it cause while debugging.
-This post attemps to explain how `CYIAny` works, why it works this way, and how to better work with `CYIAny` instances.
+This post attempts to explain how `CYIAny` works, why it works this way, and how to better work with `CYIAny` instances.

+* TOC
+{:toc}

 # Description